Federal Contracting Statement

 The Medicare program rates how well plans perform in different categories (for example, detecting and preventing illness, ratings from patients, and customer service).
 If you have access to the web, you may use the web tools on http://www.medicare.gov/ and select "Find Health and Drug Plans" and then follow the online instructions to compare the Star Ratings for Medicare plans in your area.
 Medicare evaluates plans based on a 5-Star rating system.
 Star Ratings are calculated each year and may change from one year to the next.

 You are eligible for membership in our plan as long as:

-- You live in our geographic service area (all states except the state of New York and the U.S. Territories)
+- You live in our geographic service area (all states EXCEPT Alaska, Florida, Hawaii, New York and the U.S. Territories)

 - -- and -- you are entitled to Medicare Part A or you are enrolled in Medicare Part B (or you have both Part A and Part B)